 Additional Key Partners: Natural Resources Conservation Service/U.S. Department of Agriculture, Connecticut Department of Energy and Environmental Protection, Massachusetts Division of Fisheries and Wildlife, New York State Department of Environmental Conservation, U.S. Fish & Wildlife Service.

-Link to NRCS Bog Turtle and Eastern Massasauga Wetlands Reserve Program:
+Links to NRCS programs for Bog Turtle and Eastern Massasauga:

 - Eastern Massasauga programs: https://www.nrcs.usda.gov/wps/portal/nrcs/detail/pa/technical/ecoscience/threat/?cid=nrcseprd1289249